Lichen0102/Multi-mode-Fault-Diagnosis-Datasets-with-TE-process/README.md

 ## About us

-- We are from the research group of Prof. Xiao He, Department of Automation, Tsinghua University.
+- We are from the THUFDD group of Prof. Xiao He and Prof. Donghua Zhou, Department of Automation, Tsinghua University.
 - Welcome to discuss and put forward valuable suggestions.
 Email: [liuzy21@mails.tsinghua.edu.cn](mailto:liuzy21@mails.tsinghua.edu.cn), yan12@mails.tsinghua.edu.cn.

 [1] Andreas, Bathelt, N, et al. Revision of the Tennessee Eastman Process Model[J].
 IFAC-PapersOnLine, 2015, 48(8):309-314.